wvfp/BluetoothCarController/README.md

 ## Using Qt Version
 - Qt 6.8
 ## Abort code
-- It is coding with C++,nothing is QML
+- It is coding with C++,No QML code.
 - And also using CMake to construct.